djibe/Android-tutorials/README.md

 ***

-## Sony Xperia Tablet Z LTE/Pollux or Wifi/Pollux_windy

-You can upgrade your Sony Xperia Tablet Z LTE/Pollux or Wifi/Pollux_windy from any version to Android 8.1 Oreo / LineageOS 15.1.

-Tutorial is here (39.100+ views) : <https://forum.xda-developers.com/xperia-tablet-z/help/guide-tutorial-sony-xperia-tablet-z-lte-t3392831>

-What you will learn :

-* Unlock Sony bootloader
-* Use fastboot
-* Install and use TWRP recovery
-* Format partitions to F2FS for better IO performances
-* Install Android 8.1 Oreo
-* Get root access
-* Obtain Google mobile services (GMS) certification

-***

 ## Samsung Galaxy Grand Prime G531F

 You can upgrade your Samsung Galaxy Grand Prime G531F from any version to Android 5.1.1 Lollipop / CS-Rom 3.2.